miquelo/caviar/docs/source/reference/interfaces.machinery.rst

       :rtype:
          str

+   .. py:attribute:: keystore_admin_alias()

+      Keystore alias of certificate used by administrator.

+      :rtype:
+         str

-   .. py:attribute:: http_protocol_keystore_alias()
+   .. py:attribute:: keystore_inst_alias()

-      Keystore alias of certificate used by HTTP protocol.
+      Keystore alias of certificate used by instance.

       :rtype:
          str